St. Croix Falls, Wisconsin • Daily or annual park fee

 What About the Winter?

-Most of them are multi-use—hiking, snowshoes, dogs.
+It’s multi-use for winter hikers and snowshoers (leashed dogs welcome).
 The Skyline Trail is groomed for cross country skiing, with only skiers allowed (intermediate difficulty).

 It’s helpful that the map tells us the trail difficulty for winter use.
 Let’s us know what kind of workout to expect, and therefore how to dress.